Mayooran1987/mixingsimulation/README.md

 # mixingsimulation

-The goal of mixingsimulation is to develop simulated results and comparing graphical displays for different mixing plans.(to be finished later on)
+The goal of mixingsimulation is to develop simulated results and comparing graphical displays for different mixing plans.
+Description of this package functions is available at

+(to be finished later on)

 ## Installation